AdK0101/JSC370-labs/README.md

     ##    USAFID STATE temp atm.press wind.sp temp_d ws_d atp_d
     ## 1: 723119    SC 21.7    1011.7     3.1      0    0     0

+As as can see above, the values all coincide for the station with
+USAFID: 723119.

 Knit the document, commit your changes, and save it on GitHub.
 Don’t forget to add `README.md` to the tree, the first time you render it.